Topology optimization: Solving the problem with continuous variables

 The aforementioned complexities with solving topology optimization problems using binary variables has caused the community to search for other options.
 One is the modelling of the densities with continuous variables.
 The material densities can now also attain values between 0 and 1.
 Gradient-based algorithms that handle large amounts of continuous variables and multiple constraints are available.
 But the material properties have to be modelled in a continuous setting.
 This is done through interpolation.
 One of the most implemented interpolation methodologies is the Solid Isotropic Material with Penalisation method (SIMP).
 This interpolation is essentially a power law: $E \;=\; E_0 \,+\, \rho^p (E_1 - E_0)$.
 It interpolates the Young's modulus of the material to the scalar selection field.
 The value of the penalisation parameter $p$ is generally taken between $[1,\, 3]$.
 This has been shown to confirm the micro-structure of the materials.
 In the SIMP method, a lower bound on the Young's modulus is added, $E_0$, to make sure that the derivatives of the objective function are non-zero when the density becomes zero.
 The higher the penalisation factor, the more SIMP penalises the algorithm in the use of non-binary densities.
 Unfortunately, the penalisation parameter also introduces non-convexities.

 Commercial software

-There are several commercial topology-optimization softwares on the market.
+There are several commercial topology-optimization softwares on the market, such as COMSOL Multiphysics.
 Most of them use topology optimization as a hint to how the optimal design should look, and manual geometry re-construction is required.
 There are a few solutions which produce optimal designs ready for additive manufacturing.